smeee23/just_cause/docs/index.md

 User pools can be found by searching by name or contract address.

-### Your Causes
+### Your Cause

-Receivers can see and claim donations for pools under Your Causes in the Dashboard tab.
+Receivers are able to see and claim donations for pools under Your Causes in the Dashboard tab.
 For instructions on claiming, please see the guide section.

 </div>